-The dramatic death of Cleopatra – was it really suicide?
+The Dramatic Death of Cleopatra – Was it Really Suicide?

 According to accepted historical accounts, Cleopatra, the last active pharaoh of ancient Egypt who ruled after Alexander the Great’s death during the Hellenistic period, committed suicide by holding a snake to her body and allowing it to bite her, killing her with its poisonous venom.
 Memories of Cleopatra's life have vanished as monuments and palaces have fallen to ruins over the millennia.
 But the question still remains: did she really commit suicide, or was there something more sinister involved?

 Although there was no history of suicide in her family, there were cases of murder in every direction.
-Cleopatra is described as fiery and strong-willed, begging the question was to whether she would really have just given up and ended it all.
+Cleopatra is described as fiery and strong-willed, begging the question as to whether she would really have just given up and ended it all.

 At the young age of 18, she inherited the throne and married her ten-year-old brother, Ptolemy XIII.
 Although it was intended for them to rule as joint monarchs, Cleopatra had no intention of sharing power with her younger sibling.
 However, there came a time when Ptolemy XIII challenged Cleopatra – it was not long after that he was found dead; a similar fate occurred at different times to her other siblings.
 It is thought that Cleopatra was responsible for two out of five of her sibling’s deaths.

 Cleopatra was afraid that she would be accused of a murder plot so she began to court the powers of the Roman Empire.
 As it is written, she was a lover of Julius Caesar and bore him a son.
 However, after Caesar's assassination in 44 BC, she aligned with Mark Antony , who ruled Rome in the power vacuum following Caesar's death, and was in opposition to Caesar's legal heir, Gaius Julius Caesar Octavianus (Octavian).

 Cleopatra and Caesar by Jean-Leon-Gerome, 1866. ( Public Domain )

 A Gedanken study is a thought experiment to test the plausibility of a hypothesis, and several such studies have been drawn up to examine the supposed facts surrounding the death of Cleopatra .

 Is this plausible?
 It doesn’t seem so.
-The guard, who was supposedly unaware of the note’s contents, would have taken only a few minutes to walk several hundred meters to give Octavian the note and then a few minutes to return, but medically speaking, it has been suggested that it would have taken a couple of hours for the asp venom to kill Cleopatra, if at all.
-Experts have said that, on average, only fifty percent of asp venom is injected in one bite suggesting that she would have had a high chance of survival from such a bite.
+The guard, who was supposedly unaware of the note’s contents, would have taken only a few minutes to walk several hundred meters to give Octavian the note and then a few minutes to return, but medically speaking, it has been suggested that it would have taken a couple of hours for the asp venom to kill Cleopatra, if it did at all.
+Experts have said that, on average, only fifty percent of asp venom is injected in one bite, suggesting that she would have had a high chance of survival from such a bite.

-The Death of Cleopatra by Reginald Arthur, 1892. ( Public Domain ).
-According to historical accounts, Cleopatra committed suicide by allowing a snake known as an asp to bite her.
+The Death of Cleopatra by Reginald Arthur, 1892. ( Public Domain ) According to historical accounts, Cleopatra committed suicide by allowing a snake known as an asp to bite her.

 One suggestion is that Octavian murdered Cleopatra as part of his plan to take over the empire.
 Octavian had control over the western Roman Empire, while Mark Antony had control over the east.
 Since Octavian wanted control over the whole empire, he used Cleopatra as a pawn and declared war.

 Octavian felt that he could capture Cleopatra and humiliate her.
-This information comes from Octavian's own memoirs so its accuracy must also be questioned.
-At the time, Cleopatra's son (Cizarian) was seen as a threat to Rome by Octavian.
-Several days before Octavian arrived in Alexandria, Cleopatra sent Cizarian to Ethiopia for his own protection.
-Nevertheless, Cizarian was found and murdered.
+This information comes from Octavian's own memoirs, so its accuracy must also be questioned.
+At the time, Cleopatra's son (Caesarion) was seen as a threat to Rome by Octavian.
+Several days before Octavian arrived in Alexandria, Cleopatra sent Caesarion to Ethiopia for his own protection.
+Nevertheless, Caesarion was found and murdered.